PopicLab/insilicoSV/docs/inputs.md

 *overlap_regions* global setting, and *overlap_region_type* for the existing repeat regions must be specified in the variant set.
 The BED file columns must contain in order the chromosome, the start position, the end position, the region type, and the motif of the repeat.

+For specifying arm gain/loss or aneuploidy, the following parameters are available:
+9. *arm_gain_loss=False [optional]*: bool - set to `True` for the SV to duplicate or delete an entire chromosome arm.
+10. *arm_percent=[100, 100] [optional]*: [int, int] - a range [min_percent, max_percent] from which to determine the percentage of the chromosome arm to duplicate or delete.
+The operation starts from the extremity of the arm.
+11. *aneuploidy=False [optional]*: bool - set to True for the SV to duplicate or delete a whole chromosome copy.
+12. *aneuploidy_chrom=None [optional]*: List[str] - A list of chromosome names (e.g., ['chr21', 'chrX']) on which aneuploidy is permitted to occur.
+If None, aneuploidy can occur on any chromosome.

 The following parameters can be set on the top level of the config file and provide higher-order controls over SV placement:
 1. *reference*: str - path to input reference used as template for simulation.